 During working hours, the temperature in all working places should be reasonable without the need for special clothing.
 Where it is impractical due to hot or cold processes, the School will take all reasonable steps to achieve a temperature which is as close as possible to comfortable using local heating or cooling or suitable clothing.

 Reasonable account should be taken with regard to the outside temperature and the type of work being carried out.
+Thermometers can be provided to enable persons at work to measure temperatures throughout the workplace, on request.

 Lighting